 Learn some of the terms commonly used in the registration process.

-Your enrolment appointment will be the exact date and time when you can begin enrolling into courses.
-Some faculties/student groups have specific enrolment appointment dates and times.
-You can find your enrolment appointment at your Student Centre.
+Your enrolment start time will be the exact date and time when you can begin enrolling into courses.
+Some faculties/student groups have specific enrolment start time dates and times.
+You can find your enrolment start time in your Student Centre.

 Requisites and restrictions

 Many courses are reserved for students who are admitted to a specific degree program or a particular major.
 Restrictions tell you who can register for the course, and when.
 You may need to wait for a restriction to be lifted before you can register in some courses.
 (Restrictions in course search will be indicated by a purple star in Course Search and with a brief sentence in SB)

 This is a course (or courses) that you must complete before you can enrol in a given course.
 If a course is specified as a prerequisite, you must achieve a passing grade in that prerequisite before you can take the course (unless a specific grade is indicated, in which case you need to achieve at least that grade [e.g. some courses may indicate you must achieve a grade of 80% or higher in the pre-requisite course]).
 Pre-requisites are listed in the course description when registering on your Student Centre and in the Academic Calendars course descriptions.

 Two courses that cannot both be taken for credit because the content that is covered is too similar to one another.

 Two courses that can be taken at the same time because the content is complementary.

 Add a new course to your schedule.